silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/00_Unit_Testing.md

 </div>

 <div class="notice" markdown="1">
-The test database is rebuilt every time one of the test methods is run and cleaned up afterwards.
-If the test is interrupted the database is not cleaned up, over time, you may have several hundred test databases on your machine.
+The test database is rebuilt every time one of the test methods is run and is removed afterwards.
+If the test is interrupted, the database will not be removed.
+Over time, you may have several hundred test databases on your machine.
 To get rid of them, run `sake dev/tasks/CleanupTestDatabasesTask`.
 </div>